AVSLab/basilisk/src/simulation/deviceInterface/encoder/encoder.rst

 Detailed Module Description
 ---------------------------

 This module simulates two different encoder features: discretization and signal status.
 Discretization truncates the output reaction wheel speed to a set resolution.
-As for the signal status, it can be set as SIGNAL_NOMINAL for normal working conditions, but can also simulate failures of the type SIGNAL_OFF (output wheel speed is 0) and SIGNAL_STUCK (output wheel speed is constant and equal to the one given at the previous iteration).
+As for the signal status, it can be set as ``SIGNAL_NOMINAL`` for normal working conditions, but can also simulate failures of the type ``SIGNAL_OFF`` (output wheel speed is 0) and ``SIGNAL_STUCK`` (output wheel speed is constant and equal to the one given at the previous iteration).

-This module applies each of its features to each wheel individually, and so it is extremely important to set the number of reaction wheels in use.
+This module applies each of its features to each wheel individually, and so it is important to set the number of reaction wheels in use.
 It is also important to note that, because for the first iteration the time step is set at 0, the wheel speeds will not be discretized for the first time step and the encoder will output the true wheel speeds.

 Discretization